apache/druid/docs/configuration/index.md

 ##### Autoscaler

-Amazon's EC2 is currently the only supported autoscaler.
+Amazon's EC2 together with Google's GCE are currently the only supported autoscalers.

+EC2's autoscaler properties are:

 |Property|Description|Default|
 |--------|-----------|-------|